Otto Gessler: Empire and Weimar Republic

 From October to December 1925, Gessler also served as provisional Minister of the Interior and in May 1926 was Vice-Chancellor of Germany for a few days.
 In January 1927, the DDP voted against working with the coalition of the cabinet of Wilhelm Marx.
 To retain his position as Minister of Defence, Gessler left the party.

-After the accusation of financial anomalies in his ministry associated with the secret re-armament of the Reichswehr (also known as the Phoebus scandal) Gessler was forced to resign in January 1928.
+After the accusation of financial anomalies in his ministry associated with the secret re-armament of the Reichswehr (also known as The Lohmann Affair) Gessler was forced to resign in January 1928.

 From 1928 to 1933, he was president of the Volksbund Deutsche Kriegsgräberfürsorge (German War Graves Commission) and of the Bund für die Erneuerung des Reiches.
 From 1931 to 1933, Gessler was president of the Verein für das Deutschtum im Ausland (VDA, today Verein für Deutsche Kulturbeziehungen im Ausland).

 After 1933

 After the Machtergreifung of the Nazis in 1933, he retired from politics, in part due to ill health, and at first lived in seclusion at Lindenberg im Allgäu.
 Later in World War II, however, he became a member of the resistance group around Franz Sperr, had contacts with the Kreisau Circle, was included the resistance’s 1944 plans, and, in the event that the coup succeeded, was slated to be political commissioner in Military District VII (Munich) in the shadow cabinet of General Ludwig Beck and Carl Friedrich Goerdeler.
 He was named in documents of Claus von Stauffenberg and was arrested two days after the assassination attempt on Adolf Hitler of 20 July 1944.
 He was detained and tortured at Ravensbrück concentration camp and then held at various Berlin prisons until his release in February 1945.

 After the end of World War II, Gessler became involved in humanitarian organizations.
 In 1949, he became president of the Bavaria Red Cross (a post he retained until his death) and in 1950 president of the German Red Cross.
 He was instrumental in the post-war reconstruction of the organization, serving as president until 1952.

 From 1950 to 1955, Gessler was member of the Bavarian senate.